dtb/dtb.github.com/_posts/2011-06-22-drawing-simple-particle-systems-with-html5-canvas-tag.markdown

 ## Particle networks!

 Finally I wanted to do something way different, so I looked again at BIT-101.
-Keith has a series of articles ([ ► Start here][pretty]) where he draws a series of connected points that end up looking [very pretty][pretty2].
+Keith has a series of articles ([start here][pretty]) where he draws a series of connected points that end up looking [very pretty][pretty2].
 I figured I wanted to do something along those lines.